 Through these research and educational efforts, the faculty and staff of the CEH continually strive to provide new information and improved diagnostic and therapeutic options to benefit the owners of California's diverse horse population.

 The Center for Equine Health (CEH) was established in 1973 in response to the need for research to improve the health of California's large horse population.
-Originally commissioned by the horse racing industry to study problems faced by performance horses and identify ways to protect them from catastrophic injuries, the center has become the administrative and academic umbrella under which most of the equine research is conducted in the School of Veterinary Medicine.
+It was originally commissioned by the horse racing industry to study problems faced by performance horses and identify ways to protect them from catastrophic injuries.
+The center has become the administrative and academic umbrella under which most of the equine research is conducted in the School of Veterinary Medicine.

 Since 1982, CEH has served as the USDA's California quarantine and treatment station for contagious equine metritis (CEM), a venereal disease in horses.
-Newly imported mares and stallions are brought to our facility for a quarantine period, during which time they are tested for CEM to prevent the introduction of this potentially devastating disease into the U.S. horse population.
+Newly imported mares and stallions are brought to our facility for a quarantine period.
+During this time they are tested for CEM to prevent the introduction of this potentially devastating disease into the U.S. horse population.